Performance Reviews

 5 Core Competency 360-Degree Feedback Questions

-360-degree performance appraisals should also include some questions that aim to evaluate how well employees are delivering on core competencies.
+360-degree performance appraisals should also include questions that aim to evaluate how well employees are delivering on add-on and core competencies.

 Here are five sample questions that can be used to measure performance in core competencies: